svsool/xk6-output-statsd/README.md

 This fork adds [support](https://github.com/svsool/xk6-output-statsd/pull/1) for k6 checks as tags in StatsD.

+Tag name and value sanitization were also added.

 ## Build

 To build a `k6` binary with this extension, first ensure you have the prerequisites: